nieuwsmonitor/R_Leiden/handouts/ggplot.md

 graphs, from simple line and scatter plots to colorful annotated bubble plots.

+If you prefer to follow the course in an interactive way you can use the [interactive version](https://vanatteveldt.shinyapps.io/ggplot/) of this tutorial.

 For an an overview of possibilities and more explanation, you can check out the free online resources below: